Chinmayvk7/ML4E-projects/README.md

 Data Loading and Exploration:

--Reading CSV data with pandas
+•Reading CSV data with pandas

 -Understanding dataset structure using .info(), .describe(), and visual analysis with matplotlib